UPPS 07.04.03 - Solicitation on Campus

 a valid Student Involvement @LBJSC or Round Rock Campus permit must be displayed at the booth site by the sponsoring registered student organization, university department, or approved vendor;

-all reservations are assigned based on availability in the campus locations designated by Student Involvement @LBJSC or the director of the Round Rock Campus, or designee;
+all reservations are assigned based on availability in the campus locations designated by Student Involvement @LBJSC or the Round Rock Student Affairs supervisor, or designee;

 solicitation on campus by any other bookstore or retailer, or sponsored vendor through a university-recognized organization, is expressly prohibited if it involves the sale of items found for sale at the University Bookstore;

 apparel offered for sale by a university-recognized organization must meet specific requirements prior to approval from Auxiliary Services.
-Requirements are available for review from Student Involvement @LBJSC or the director of the Round Rock Campus, or designee.
-Student groups wishing to sell apparel must meet with Student Involvement @LBJSC or the director of the Round Rock Campus, or designee, at least 10 university days prior to obtaining approval;
+Student groups wishing to sell apparel must meet with Student Involvement @LBJSC or the Round Rock Student Affairs supervisor, or designee, at least 10 university days prior to obtaining approval;

-per UPPS No. 01.04.11, Guidelines for Use of Texas State Logo, System Statement, Board of Regents List, and Equal Opportunity Statement, registered student organizations that wish to use a university logo must submit a written request to the director of university Marketing for approval; and
+per UPPS No. 01.04.11, Guidelines for Use of Texas State Logo, System Statement, Board of Regents List, and Equal Opportunity Statement, Board of Regents List, and Equal Opportunity Statement, registered student organizations that wish to use a university logo must submit a written request to the director of University Marketing for approval; and

-solicitation may not be approved for designated dates provided by Student Involvement @LBJSC or the director of the Round Rock Campus, or designee (e.g. university-wide special events).
+solicitation may not be approved for specific designated dates provided by Student Involvement @LBJSC or the Round Rock Student Affairs supervisor, or designee (e.g., university-wide special events).

-- In order to maintain the good will of our local community and assure the maximum private support, the university will coordinate and approve off-campus solicitation by registered student organizations and university departments, as outlined in UPPS No. 03.06.01, Off-Campus Solicitation by Registered and Chartered Student Organizations.
+- In order to maintain the good will of our local community and encourage maximum private support, the university will coordinate and approve off-campus solicitation by registered student organizations and university departments, as outlined in UPPS No. 03.06.01, Off-Campus Solicitation by Registered and Chartered Student Organizations.

 registered student organizations are prohibited from co-sponsoring solicitation with non-university entities;

-university departments and chartered student organizations are eligible to co-sponsor solicitation with non-university entities with prior approval from Student Involvement @LBJSC or the director of the Round Rock Campus, or designee.
+university departments and chartered student organizations are eligible to co-sponsor solicitation with non-university entities with prior approval from Student Involvement @LBJSC or the Round Rock Student Affairs supervisor, or designee.
 A completed Vendor Agreement Form must be submitted at least 10 university days prior to the first day of the scheduled event; and

 a staff member of the department or member of the chartered student organization must remain with the non-university entity for the entire duration of the co-sponsorship on campus.
 On the San Marcos Campus, Market Days will be designated for at least two one-day periods each long-term semester for the activities authorized under this policy with time, place, and manner of non-university entities.
-The activities must be conducted in compliance with State law, Texas State University System (TSUS) Board of Regents’ Rules, and university policies and procedures.
+The activities must be conducted in compliance with state law, TSUS Board of Regents’ Rules and Regulations, and university policies and procedures.
 Texas State shall charge to non-university entities, an appropriate fee for the privilege of conducting such activities.
 All university profits raised via Market Days will be allocated to student organizations via Student Involvement @LBJSC.

 The process for obtaining approval for solicitation from booths on campus is as follows:

-faculty, staff, and student organizations desiring to conduct solicitation activities on campus can obtain a Solicitation Request Form from the Student Involvement @LBJSC Information Desk.
-This form can also be used for the Round Rock Campus;
+faculty, staff, and student organizations desiring to conduct solicitation activities on campus can obtain a Solicitation Request form from the Student Involvement @LBJSC Information Desk.
+This form must also be used for the Round Rock Campus;

-completed forms with appropriate signatures must be submitted to the Student Involvement @LBJSC Information Desk, LBJ Student Center, or to the director of the Round Rock Campus, or designee, at least 10 university days before the scheduled event;
+completed forms with appropriate signatures must be submitted to the Student Involvement @LBJSC Information Desk or to the Round Rock Student Affairs supervisor, or designee, at least 10 university days before the scheduled event;

-Student Involvement @LBJSC or the director of the Round Rock Campus, or designee, will review solicitation requests and respond as soon as possible, not to exceed 10 university days;
+Student Involvement @LBJSC or the Round Rock Student Affairs supervisor, or designee, will review solicitation requests and respond as soon as possible, not to exceed 10 university days;

 upon approval of the solicitation request, the student organization or departmental representative will be notified via email with a valid Student Involvement @LBJSC solicitation permit;